paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for contexts: https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 You already know that we have a time variables in the dataset.
+There is also a date variable called `tweet_created_at_date`.
+If we want to know how much politicans have tweeted across time we can use this variable to group the data.

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
-- Instruction 1
-- Instruction 2
+1. Use `table(data$tweet_created_at_date)` to find out how man observations there are per date.
+2. Then aggregate the dataset and count the observations but now grouping according to the date.
+3. Finally aggregate the dataset according to two variables (`tweet_created_at_date`, `party`), to find how the members of which party tweeted the most across the days.

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->